Dickason believed children 'better off dead'

 Toohey said those two things triggered Dickason’s fatal actions.

-“At this stage, Lauren was so unwell she thought New Zealand was not safe and her applocation for a visa was hopeless,” she said.
+“At this stage, Lauren was so unwell she thought New Zealand was not safe and her application for a visa was hopeless,” she said.

 “By the time these two things happened Lauren was so deep into her depression, removed from reality… that she decided to die and take her daughters to with her.”